RAG Debugging

 Step 3: If retrieval is the issue

-If recall is low, you clearly have a retrieval issue.
+If recall is low, you likely have a retrieval issue.
 Focus on improving your indexing and retrieval pipeline.

 Step 4: If reasoning is the issue